schinto/test-autogluon/README.txt

 # Start Jupyter notebook server
 jupyter notebook

-# Prepare the input data using the Jupyter notebook: prepare_data.ipynb
+1. Prepare the input data using the Jupyter notebook: prepare_data.ipynb

-# Run benchmarks
+2. Build an Autogluon model using the pre-defined splits in the Set column: build-autogluon-model.ipynb
-python benchmark-autogluon.py
+3. Run 5-fold random benchmarks to compare results to the pre-defined splits: python benchmark-autogluon.py